AndreasMadsen/stable-nalu/README.md

-# Stable NALU

-Note, quite a few terms are different in the code compared to the proposed paper, as the code covers far more than the paper.
-The original goal was to create a stable version of NALU, but the scope paper have since been reduced to improving the arithmetic components.
+# Neural Arithmetic Units

+This code encompass two publiations. for ICLR 2020.
+The ICLR paper is still in review, please respect the double-blind review process.

 ![Hidden Size results](readme-image.png)

 ## Publications

-This code encompass two publiations. for ICLR 2020.
-The ICLR paper is still in review, please respect the double-blind review process.

 #### SEDL Workshop at NeurIPS 2019